 No work may be performed if the biosafety equipment and facilities are not adequate to handle the biohazards of the material.
 Biosafety Level 3 is only permitted at BioCARS (Sector 14).
 Biosafety Level 4 is strictly forbidden at Argonne National Laboratory.
 Written procedures are required for activities involving biohazards.
 Access to experimental stations and their control areas are limited to a posted list of authorized personnel.

-IMPORTANT NOTE: All experiments that require BSL3 MUST be reviewed and approved by the Argonne Institutional Biosafety Committee.
+Process to work with Biological Material: All experiments that require BSL3 MUST be reviewed and approved by the Argonne Institutional Biosafety Committee.
 Please contact APS Biosafety Officer Nena Moonier (2-8504, email@example.com) for guidance in the process or if you can not access any of the links mentioned below.
 Approval for BSL3 work is a two step process, the user will be directed to seek full IBC review by completing form ANL-810 Registration Form for Recombinant DNA Experiments or ANL-812 Registration Form for Pathogens, Cells, Tissues, and OPIM.
-Please fill out a registration form for your samples through the IBC website.
-Once reviewed and approved by the Argonne IBC you may submit an ESAF.
+Please fill out a registration form for your samples through the Argonne IBC website.
+Once reviewed and approved by the Argonne IBC, you may then submit an ESAF to the APS.
 Please submit all information on the ESAF early enough (4 weeks in advance) to allow for this review and to avoid a delay in the start of your experiment.

 IMPORTANT NOTE: It is forbidden to transport to ANL or perform experiments at the APS with any of the Select Agents listed listed by the CDC, and any of the high consequence livestock and plant pathogens and toxins listed in APHIS Agriculture Select Agents.
 The penalties for violating this law are severe.
 The APS is not registered with the CDC to possess, receive, or transport Select Agents.

 IMPORTANT NOTE: All experiment protocols involving human tissue are required to be either reviewed or declared exempt from the experimenters home institution's review Institutional Review Board in addition to the Argonne Institutional Biosafety Committee (IBC).
-Please contact the APS Biosafety Officer, Nena Moonier (2-8504, email@example.com) for details that are covered by Experiment Hazard Class 7.5.
+Please contact the APS Biosafety Officer, Nena Moonier (2-8504, firstname.lastname@example.org) for details that are covered by Experiment Hazard Class 7.5 Human Materials/Tissues

 All experiments protocols involving animal products are required to be reviewed or declared exempt from review by the home Institution Animal Care and Use Committee.
 Experiments involving animal products classified as RG2 or higher must go under review of the Argonne Instutitional Biosafety Committee (IBC).
 Please contact the APS Biosafety Officer, Nena Moonier (2-8504, email@example.com) for details on this process.